advayc/advayc/README.md

 Hey, I'm Advay! 👋

-I'm a Passionate self taught developer from Toronto Canada who has a strong intrest in web and game development in various langauges.
+I'm a Passionate self taught developer from Toronto Canada who has a strong intrest in web and game development.
 Currently I'm interested in c++, javascript, html, css and python.

 <!---